imsamtar/torch_app/README.md

 # Torch App

-A Flutter App to access mobile's Flashlight.
+A Flutter App to access the mobile's Flashlight.

 ## Getting Started